icebob/moleculer-java-site/docs/networking.md

                                     .build();
 ```

-### UDP Multicast Transporter
+#### UDP Multicast Transporter

 Built-in, multicast UDP-based, server-less transporter.
+This is another Transporter implementation example.
-UDP Multicast is primarily NOT for production use -
+UDP Multicast Transporter is not for production use -
-UDP does not behave well in a lossy network by itself, and the data packet size is limited.
+UDP communication is lossy, and the packet size is limited.
-This transporter is a reference implementation or code sample.
-Can only be used "safely" if two or three nodes are connected via "localhost".

 ```java
 UdpMulticastTransporter transporter = new UdpMulticastTransporter();